Linear Convergence of Comparison-based Step-size Adaptive Randomized Search via Stability of Markov Chains: Comparison Based Step-size Adaptive Randomized Search ( )

 and \eqref{eq:condTISol} writes $ \Sol(\Phi(\xzero)(\x,\sigma),\uu^{i}) - \xzero = \Sol((\x,\sigma),\uu^{i}) $.
 This latter equation implies that the same permutation $\Perm$ will result from ordering solutions generated by the $\Sol$ function on $f$ from $(\x,\sigma) $ or on $f(\x - \xzero)$ starting from $\Phi(\xzero)(\x,\sigma)$.
 Using \eqref{eq:tototo} we hence have $ \GG(\Phi(\xzero)(\x,\sigma), \Perm^{f(\x-\xzero)}_{\Phi(\xzero)(\x,\sigma)} * \uu) = \Phi(\xzero) \left( \GG((\x,\sigma), \Perm^{f}_{(\x,\sigma)}*\uu) \right) $ which turns out to coincide with \eqref{eq:TI}.
 The inverse is immediate. \end{proof}

-\paragraph*{Scale-invariance property} The scale invariance property translates the fact that the algorithm has no intrinsic notion of scale.
-It can be defined similarly to translation invariance by considering the set of group homomorphisms from the group $(\Rplusstar,.)$ (where $.$ denotes the multiplication between two real numbers) to the group $(\mathcal{A}(\Omega),\circ)$.
-We denote this set $\Isom((\Rplusstar,.),(\mathcal{A}(\Omega),\circ))$.
+\paragraph*{Scale-invariance property} Scale-invariance is a particular case of affine invariance in the search space where we consider transformation of a function $\x \mapsto f(\x)$ into $\x \mapsto f(\alpha \x) $ for $\alpha > 0$.
+The scale invariance property translates \del{the fact }that the algorithm has no intrinsic notion of scale.
+It can be defined similarly to translation invariance by considering the set of group homomorphisms from the group $(\Rplusstar,.)$ (where $.$ denotes the multiplication between two real numbers) to the group $(\SymGroup(\Omega),\circ)$.
+We denote this set $\Isom((\Rplusstar,.),(\SymGroup(\Omega),\circ))$.

-\del{Formally, consider $\Rplus_{>}$ endowed with the multiplication as a group and define the group homomorphism $\Phi: \alpha \in \Rplus_{>} \mapsto \Phi(\alpha) $ as: for all $(\x,\sigma) \in \R^{n} \times \Rplus_{>} $, $\Phi(\alpha) (\x,\sigma) = (\x/\alpha, \sigma / \alpha)$. } \begin{definition}[Scale-invariance] A \asars\ with transition function $\FF$ is \emph{scale-invariant} if there exists an homomorphism $\Phi \in \Isom((\Rplusstar,.),(\mathcal{A}(\Omega),\circ))$ such that for any $f$, for any $\alpha > 0$, for any $(\x,\sigma) \in \R^{n} \times \Rplusstar$ and \new{for any} $\uu \in \Uspace$
+\del{Formally, consider $\Rplus_{>}$ endowed with the multiplication as a group and define the group homomorphism $\Phi: \alpha \in \Rplus_{>} \mapsto \Phi(\alpha) $ as: for all $(\x,\sigma) \in \R^{n} \times \Rplus_{>} $, $\Phi(\alpha) (\x,\sigma) = (\x/\alpha, \sigma / \alpha)$. } \begin{definition}[Scale-invariance] A \asars\ with transition function $\FF$ is \emph{scale-invariant} if there exists an homomorphism $\Phi \in \Isom((\Rplusstar,.),(\SymGroup(\Omega),\circ))$ such that for any $f$, for any $\alpha > 0$, for any $(\x,\sigma) \in \R^{n} \times \Rplusstar$ and for any $\uu \in \Uspace$

 where the function optimized is shown as upper-script of the transition function $\FF$. \end{definition} In the previous definition we have used the fact that for any element $\alpha$ of the multiplicative group $(\Rplusstar,.)$ its inverse is $1/\alpha$.
 The scale-invariance property can be pictured via a double-commutative diagram (see Figure~\ref{fig:commute}).